mcastling/mcastling.github.io/NUItutorials/flex-container.md

 <a name="flex"></a>
 ### Flex

 By default, the items in the flex container are not flexible.
-If set, this property makes the item flexible, which means the item can alter its width/height in order to receive the specified proportion of the free space in the flex container.
+Setting the `Flex` property makes the item flexible, which means the item can alter its width/height in order to receive the specified proportion of the free space in the flex container.
 If all items in the flex container use this pattern, their sizes will be proportional to the specified flex factor.
-Flex items will not shrink below their minimum size (if set using `View.MinimumSize`).
+Flex items will not shrink below their minimum size (if set using the `View` `MinimumSize` method).

 ![ ](./Images/flex-container/flex.jpg)